-While the exact structure of a webhook payload varies depending on the service or API you're using, most payloads share a common format.
-Let’s break down the typical components of a webhook payload:
+While the exact structure of a webhook payload can vary depending on the service or platform, most payloads share a few common elements.
+Let’s break down the typical components:

 {